-3. Results and discussion3.1 Structural, Chemical, and Surface Analysis diffraction.
+3.1 Structural, Chemical, and Surface Analysis

+The successful synthesis of the organized material was achieved through X-ray diffraction.
 Fig. 2a illustrates the XRD plot for pure AC, cobalt diselenide, cellulose, and the ternary composite (CAC-40).
 Cellulose fiber was merged into the binary composite which contains CoSe2 and activated carbon (1:1).
 Additionally, 5% by weight of cellulose fiber was added to the binary composite of CoSe2 and activated carbon.
 Two broad peaks at 25° and 43° correspond to crystalline planes of the activated carbon used.
 The $(1\overline{10})$, (110), (200), and (004) planes connected to cellulose fiber show peaks at 15.1°, 16.2°, 22.7°, and 34.3°.
 In the XRD pattern for pure CoSe2, peaks observed agree with the planes, matching the JCPDS card No. 053-0449.
 These peaks indicate the formation of the orthorhombic phase associated with CoSe2, with lattice parameters 3.628 Å, 4.85 Å, and 5.827 Å [16].
 The XRD pattern for sample CAC-40 authorizes the creation of the required composite.